 Explanation of Error Codes Generated by Device Manager

-- Shut down the computer to test if the shutdown problem is
+- Turn off the computer to test whether the shutdown problem

 - After you identify the problem service or driver, either